ekallevik/flexible_employee_scheduling/README.md

 * P9 - rproblem9

 ### Implicit Problems
-In order to enable tests including the IMP-MIP model, special problems werer introduced.
-These are idential to the real problems, but reduced to one week planning horizon.
+In order to enable tests involving the IMP-MIP model, special problems were introduced.
+These are identical to the real problems, but reduced to a one-week planning horizon.
 * P1_IMP - rproblem1_implicit
 * P2_IMP - rproblem2_implicit
 * P3_IMP - rproblem3_implicit